mdelete/pretixios/README.md

 ---------------

 * No dependencies.
 No storyboards.
 Pure Swift 4.
-* Targeted for iOS 11.4, but buildable for iOS 10.0 and later.
+* Buildable for iOS 10.0 and later.
+* iPad-compatible.

 License